Search RHCG Website

 Recipients:

-We do very occasionally provide donor milk for babies receiving care in other wards or at home.
+We do occasionally provide donor milk for babies receiving care in other wards or at home on a short term basis.
 You can find out more from the NHSGGC Milk Bank Scotland information page.

 Donors:

-There is a screening process which we can do by email or post.
-We send you a pack to complete which includes questions about your medical history, lifestyle and diet.
+There is a screening process which we do online.
+The screening form includes questions about your medical history, lifestyle and diet.
 Once this is returned, we ask you to get a blood sample taken at your GP Practice and returned to the milk bank for screening.

 You can find out more at the NHSGGC Milk Bank Scotland Donor page.
 We will also arrange collection of your frozen milk by our Glasgow Children’s Hospital Charity Volunteers.